 The visible remains of Object 1 suggest a walled enclosure, perhaps with a rectangular plan ca. 33 by 33m.
 Inside there are remains of installations, some built up against the wall and others freestanding in the courtyard.
 During the excavations (see season 2017 and season 2018) several mudbrick walls were discovered which hint to a more complex groundplan.

 Object 2 is defined by a small mound oval in shape, but the wall to the west has been entirely destroyed by bulldozing.
-The building might have once been a dwelling with a storage room.
+The building might have once been a residential building and belongs to a second building phase.